-Seychew spent five years at Buffalo Spree magazine, first as its food editor, later as senior editor.
-Prior to her time at Spree, she worked as food editor for BuffaloRising.com, which was Buffalo’s top community news website and a print magazine.
+Seychew spent five years at Buffalo Spree magazine, first as its food editor, later as its senior editor.
+Prior to her time at Spree, she worked as food editor for BuffaloRising.com, a pioneer in the field of citizen journalism and, at that time, Buffalo’s top website.

 In late 2008, Seychew founded Feed Your Soul Productions.
-This unique company is dedicated to developing and executing both private and public events which focus primarily on Western New York’s agricultural bounty and the region’s unique and varied dining scene.
+This unique company is dedicated to developing and executing both private and public events which focus primarily on Western New York’s agricultural bounty and the region’s unique and varied food and drink scene.
 Feed Your Soul was founded on the firm belief that agriculture and food and drink are a fundamental component of Buffalo’s renaissance, and that WNY’s terroir, ethnic foodways, and talented chefs and farmers are the key to its future.
-Feed Your Soul has executed more than a hundred events, including farm tours, special dinners held in unique locations, various cooking competitions, and Buffalo’s Industry Night, affectionately known as IN.
+Feed Your Soul has executed more than a hundred events thus far, including farm tours, special dinners held in unique locations, various cooking competitions, and Buffalo’s Industry Night, affectionately known as IN.

-Nickel City Chef is Feed Your Soul’s most sensational venture, a live cooking competition featuring top Western New York chefs, a panel of esteemed and notable judges, a live audience, and a secret ingredient sourced from the WNY region.
-This series has garnered critical acclaim, sells out every year, and recently wrapped its eighth season.
+Nickel City Chef is Feed Your Soul’s most sensational venture, a live cooking competition featuring top Western New York chefs, panels of esteemed and notable judges, a live audience, and an ever-changing secret ingredient sourced from the WNY region.
+This series has garnered critical acclaim, sells out every year, and recently wrapped its ninth season.

 Christa Glennie Seychew has also: